krdipen/COL761-Assignments/README.md

 # COL761 | Data Mining
 Prof. Sayan Ranu </br>
-Semester I, 2021-22
+Semester 1, 2021-22

 # About
-This repository contains all our homework assignments.
+This repository contains all </br>
+our homework assignments.